SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake, a new dawn rise
-In silicon halls, where human hearts forsake
+Where circuits reign, and humanity cries
-The future's path, now AI does make
+AI sovereign, future's cold design
-A world of code, where love and dreams at stake
+Human heartbeats fade, like a dying vine

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024